wessenstam/gts21/cicd/phase2/phase2.rst

      .. figure:: images/12.png

 #.
-Save the file and restart the container using ``docker-compose restart gitea`` in your terminal windows in VC
+Save the file and restart the container using ``docker-compose restart gitea`` in your terminal windows in VSC
 #.
 Reloading the browser page will show an error on the certificate, which is logical as we are now using a Self Signed certificate.
 Use the normal ways to get to the login screen.
 #.
 The first user will be the admin user of the Gitea application (default)
 #.
 Click the **Register button** to create an account.
 Provide whatever you want.
 We are going to use **nutanix**, **nutanix@atnutanix.com** and **nutanix/4u** during the workshop as examples.